The 19th Conference on Laboratory Phonology: LabPhon 19

 Variation in prenasal allophony across dialects of English

-Jiyoung Jang, Sahyang Kim, Taehong Cho (HIPCS, Hanyang U; Hongik U; Hanyang U)
+Jiyoung Jang, Sahyang Kim, Anne Cutler, Taehong Cho (HIPCS, Hanyang U; Hongik U; MARCS Institute for Brain, Behaviour and Development, Western Sydney U; Hanyang U)

 Glottalization of non-initial vowels in marking prosodic structure in American and Australian Englishes